nfdi4plants/ARCtrl/README.md

 ## Docs

-Currently we provide some documentation in form of markdown fiels in the `/docs` folder of this repository!
+Currently we provide some documentation in form of markdown files in the `/docs` folder of this repository!

 [Check it out!](/docs)